-For PIP, once your 'How your disability affects you' form has been returned, your case will be passed on to one of the companies that carry out the assessments on behalf of the Department for Work and Pensions - Independent Assessment Services (previously Atos Healthcare) and Capita.
+Once your 'How your disability affects you' form has been returned, your case will be passed on to one of the companies that carry out PIP assessments on behalf of the Department for Work and Pensions - Independent Assessment Services (previously Atos Healthcare) and Capita.
 They'll allocate your assessment to a healthcare professional working for them.